 A vast self-sufficient estate that supported 600 people during its heyday in the 19th century, the exclusive Castello Terriccio Winery extends over 1700 hectares in the northern Tuscan coastal Maremma, just 60km from the storied city of Pisa.
-Yes, this is a prestigious winery whose coveted reds and vibrant whites are acclaimed in top wine circles, but it is also a wondrous natural paradise, with fertile fields of wheat, eerily beautiful olive groves with a total of 12,000 trees, a horse breeding farm, and forestland that’s home to wild hare, boar, hare, partridge, hawk, pheasants, and deer.
-One of the largest estates in Tuscany, with breathtaking views of the ocean and of the islands Elba, Corsica, Capraia and Gorgona, Castello Terriccio is a fascinating place to visit on an exclusive food and wine tour.
+Yes, this is a prestigious winery whose coveted reds and vibrant whites are acclaimed in top wine circles.
+Still, it is also a wondrous natural paradise, with fertile fields of wheat, eerily beautiful olive groves with a total of 12,000 trees, a horse-breeding farm, and forestland that’s home to wild hare, boar, hare, partridge, hawk, pheasants, and deer.
+One of Tuscany’s largest estates, with breathtaking views of the ocean and of the islands Elba, Corsica, Capraia, and Gorgona, Castello Terriccio is a fascinating place to visit on an exclusive food and wine tour.